Cutiglias/Homework/WEEK 1 - Setting a environment workflow and python basics/DAY 2 - Python basics, Operators, variables, lists, loops, booleans, conditions/Lesson 3 - Loops, booleans and conditions /readme.md

 **Check** What’s the general syntax for a function?
 Why do you think functions might be useful?

-<a name="ind-practice"></a>
-## Independent Practice: Topic (10 minutes)
-- What is the general syntax/format of:
-        -  if/else?
-        -  if/elif/else?
-        -  loop?
-        - function?
-- Define and explain each to a partner

-<a name="conclusion"></a>
 ## Conclusion (5 mins)
 Today we learned about if/else, if/elif/else, loops, and functions.
 Practice coding each until you feel comfortable.
 If you understand basic control flow concepts, you're on your way to writing fantastic executable programs!

 ## Bonus Challenges
-Once you've mastered the basics, further your understanding of Python by attempting "[Alternate Code Challenges 3](code/starter-code/Bonus%20Code%20Challenges%203%20Starter%20Code%20-%20Week%201%20Lesson%202.2.ipynb#)", involving recursive functions.
+Once you've mastered the basics, further your understanding of Python by attempting the challenge in this folder, involving recursive functions.